Managerial Accounting I & II

 The Managerial Accounting course provides students with a solid understanding of the key concepts and practices used in management accounting to support internal decision-making.
 Unlike financial accounting, which focuses on external reporting, managerial accounting emphasizes tools and techniques that help managers plan, control, and evaluate business operations.

-The Managerial Accounting course will be broken down into two courses (part 1 and part 2) delivered for 4 weeks each.
+The Managerial Accounting course will be broken down into two courses: Managerial Accounting I (part a and part b) and Managerial Accounting (part c and part d) delivered for 4 weeks each.
+The price below is only for Managerial Accounting I. We can run Managerial Accounting II based on client demand.
 Please click on course content to see what is taught in each course.

 Topics covered include: